Antonio Gan Vargas: To arms once again: Valencia 1943–1946

 The first news of Antonio Gan after his release is found in case file 298-V-44 of the AGHD-V: according to this document, he was part of the ‘military apparatus’ or ‘action groups’ of the Valencian PCE since 1943.
 This ‘apparatus’ carried out actions in the city of Valencia and nearby towns similar to those later carried out by the maquis: bank robberies, elimination of authorities or alleged infiltrators, hanging of republican flags, graffiti and distribution of propaganda.
 It was largely made up of former members of the XIV Cuerpo de Ejército Guerrillero, which Salvador Fernández Cava calls ‘the true embryo of the AGLA’.

-According to Fernández Cava, Rafael Gandía Andrés ‘Gandi’ was head of this military apparatus in 1943, later to be replaced by ‘Vargas’, the alias by which Antonio Gan was known during his time in Valencia.
+According to Fernández Cava, Rafael Gandía Andrés ‘Gandi’ (Note: Born in Mogente (Valencia) in 1916, he was arrested in October 1945 and executed by firing squad in Paterna in October 1950.) was head of this military apparatus in 1943, later to be replaced by ‘Vargas’, the alias by which Antonio Gan was known during his time in Valencia.
 In the aforementioned case file, several detainees attribute to Vargas alone the placement of Republican flags on the Torres de Serranos and in front of the Civil Government on 17 May 1944.

 From the documentation in case file 298-V-44, it appears that, during his time in Valencia, Antonio Gan's best friend was Gandi, with whom he had a photograph taken (now lost) in the Jardines de Viveros.
 Gandi also states that ‘he intended to take him to work with him [as a bricklayer] so that he could earn more money than at La Atlántida”' and that, with some of the money from the robbery described below, he ordered a suit from the tailor's shop at 23 Maldonado Street.
 He states that Antonio Gan lives in a dilapidated factory in El Grao and that he was building him a shack.

 Víctor G. Labrado, based on the recollections of Manuel Martínez Ferrándiz, recounts how Rafael Sáez Andrés, at the urging of his cousin Gandi, formed a group of four activists in Benetúser (a town near Valencia) in 1945.
 Shortly afterwards, Gandi introduced Antonio Gan to his cousin:'Gandía addressed the one who seemed to be the most important: